-The department-based Center for Translational and Policy Research on Personalized Medicine (TRANSPERS) is a first-of-its-kind research center for the study of personalized medicine and its translation into clinical care and health policy.
+The department-based Center for Translational and Policy Research on Precision Medicine (TRANSPERS) is a first-of-its-kind research center for the study of personalized medicine and its translation into clinical care and health policy.

 The center assesses how new genetic testing of patients and disease types can be most beneficially and efficiently applied to improve health outcomes.
 Center research also evaluates the evidence for testing technologies to determine where gaps and uncertainties exist and how to best address them.

 - Analyzing clinical practice patterns to determine whether genetic testing for targeted breast cancer treatment is being done accurately and cost-effectively and whether results are effectively applied and acted upon

 - Reviewing private and public insurance eligibility criteria for testing for and counseling on hereditary gene mutations (such as BRCA gene mutations) that significantly increase cancer risk

 - Evaluating the effect of ethnicity on dosing of the blood thinner warfarin, and the accuracy of a pharmacogenetic dosing table included in the drug’s labeling

 - Analyzing the association between breast cancer gene expression profiling (which helps predict the risk of recurrent disease) and the use of follow-up chemotherapy, its adverse effects, and costs of care for a year following diagnosis

 new approaches to delivering pharmacy care to patients, including the education of health care providers and students

 In the 1960s, the Department of Clinical Pharmacy, in collaboration with the Department of Pharmaceutical Services in the UCSF Medical Center, pioneered the practice of acute care clinical pharmacy, which is now an international standard.